sakan811/NipponDaily/README.md

 **Why**: Traditional news consumption can be overwhelming with endless scrolling and irrelevant content.
 NipponDaily solves this by using AI to intelligently organize news into clear categories and generate summaries, helping users quickly find and understand the stories that matter most to them across Politics, Business, Technology, Culture, and Sports.

-**How**: The app fetches news using the Tavily API, categorizes articles with Google Gemini AI, and presents them in a clean, responsive interface.
-Users can load news on-demand, filter by category, read AI-generated summaries for quick understanding, and click through to original articles when they want more detail.
+**How**: The app fetches news using the Tavily API with basic search depth, categorizes articles with Google Gemini AI, and presents them in a clean, responsive interface.
+Users can load news on-demand, filter by category and time range, read AI-generated summaries for quick understanding, and click through to original articles when they want more detail.

 ## Status